AndrewRadev/andrews_nerdtree.vim/README.md

 ## Andrew's NERDTree

-This plugin extends the NERDTree plugin with a few additions that I've found useful myself.
+This plugin extends the NERDTree Vim plugin with a few additions I've found useful myself.
 It's my personal bag of NERDTree tricks.
 Which is why it's very likely that you won't need every single of these plugins.
 You can enable or disable every one of them individually, or just enable them all at once.

 The plugin requres NERDTree (https://github.com/scrooloose/nerdtree) to be installed.
-In order to enable all plugins, simply put the following in your `.vimrc`:
+To enable all plugins, simply put the following in your `.vimrc`:

 ``` vim
 let g:andrews_nerdtree_all = 1
 ```

-In order to enable only a selection of features, use a subset of these:
+To enable only a selection of features, use a subset of these:

 ``` vim
 let g:andrews_nerdtree_buffer_fs_menu     = 1